chowderChen/OurC3/README.md

 # OurC Interpreter

-A simplified C interpreter Written in C++ with standard libraries only.
+A simplified C interpreter written in C++ depends only on standard libraries.

 # Features
 - Lexical and syntax analysis for simplified C syntax